LukeGarnham/Stumps-and-Studs-MS4/README.md

 Performance decreases marginally but Best Practices and SEO now get perfect scores.

-Overall, the Performance scores decreased slightly.
+On some pages, the Performance scores decreased slightly.
 I am not sure of the reason behind this.
 There are a lot of images of products throughout many of the pages which could explain why this increases loading times leading to lower scores than the other 3 categories.
 However, the Accessibility, Best Practices and SEO scores generally improved.

 ### Bugs Encountered During Testing